vpraise00/leisaac/README.md

 ## Asset Preparation 🏠

 We provide an example USD asset—a kitchen scene.
-Please download it [here]() and extract it into the `assets` directory.
+Please download related scene [here](https://github.com/LightwheelAI/leisaac/releases/) and extract it into the `assets` directory.
 The directory structure should look like this:

 ```
 <assets>